PratikPawar020403/voice_detection/README.md

 ## 📜 License

-This project is for competition purposes.
+This project was for competition purposes.